 Unlike Bitcoin’s proof-of-work mechanism for keeping a decentralized ledger accurate, XRP depends on proof-of-consensus.
-Instead of energy-hungry mining operations, a network of trusted validators verifies XRP’s ledger for accuracy — with a resultant decreased environmental footprint.
+Instead of energy-hungry mining operations, a network of trusted validators verifies XRP’s ledger for accuracy.
+The result - decreased environmental footprint

 Given increasing institutional interest in using digital assets to overcome global barriers to currency swaps and payments, as well as increasing investments from Ripple’s VC arm, Xpring, across the industry, XRP will be a coin to watch for future developments and certainly a welcome addition to SMART VALOR’s roster of offerings.